shivhareshubham/shubhamshivhare.github.io/index.md

 ## Hello peeps!

-Shubham is a **Senior Software Developer** working at **_AirtelXLabs, Gurgaon_**.
-He has previously worked at **_JP Morgan Chase, Mumbai_** where he joined as a fresher in 2018 after graduationg from **Maulana Azad National Institute of Technology, Bhopal**.
+Shubham is a **Senior Software Developer** working at **_Myntra, Bangalore_**.
+He has previously worked at **_Airtel XLabs, Gurgaon and JP Morgan Chase, Mumbai_**.
+He is an **Electronics and Communication** graduate from **Maulana Azad National Institute of Technology, Bhopal**.
 He is busy solving some of the most challenging and interesting real-world problems out there in the Digital Consumer Business domain.

 Shubham will be glad to connect with you on [LinkedIn](https://www.linkedin.com/in/shubhamshivhare)